liutas4x4/Marlin/README.md

 ## Current Status of Fork: In Development

 Marlin 1.1.6 is used in this fork.
-To current day, Bilinear autoleveling is not working correctly.
+To current day, Bilinear autoleveling is not working correctly, so

+## ToDo

+- apply bugfix 1.1.X

 ## Marlin Resources and Credits